Code-Institute-Submissions/everyday-why/README.md

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
-No errors were found during the validation process, but a few warnings were flagged related certain to sections not having header tags on the html pages and autoprefixing issues on the css document.
+No errors were found during the validation process, but a few warnings were flagged relating to certain sections not having header tags on the html pages and autoprefixing issues on the css document.
 These were intentional choices and they don't affect the functionality of the website.

 - [W3C Markup Validator](https://validator.w3.org/#validate_by_input)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)